quicwg/base-drafts/draft-ietf-quic-http.md

 : A stream required by the connection was closed or reset.

 HTTP_FRAME_UNEXPECTED (0x105):
-: A frame was received which was not permitted in the current state or stream.
+: A frame was received which was not permitted in the current state or on the current stream.

 HTTP_FRAME_ERROR (0x106):
 : A frame that fails to satisfy layout requirements or with an invalid size